anuramat/ks-tha/README.md

 0. Turn on Google Sheets
 1. Create .env file in project root
 2. Add credentials.json file for Google API service account with read priveleges (to project root).
 3. Run `docker compose up`.
-If you don't need notifications, you can `docker compose -f dev-docker-compose.yml` for a local version without nginx.
+If you don't need notifications, you can use `dev.sh` for a local version without nginx.
 ### .env example:
 ```
 # spreadsheet name in google sheets file